 Employees who don’t even trust their employers to act on something as important as workplace misconduct are, in turn, unlikely to be invested in their organizations, working to the best of their abilities, or engaging in a truly passionate way with their work.

 Far more important, however, is that the figures suggest a huge number of employees simply don’t feel safe in the workplace.
 This is an indictment of organizational culture, and also a talismanic issue for those pushing for better, more modern workplaces.

 Every organization must put its people first, if only because it is the right thing to do.
 But it is now, finally, becoming clear that safe workplaces, happy people, and transparent organizations are also the best bet for business.
 Investing in safety is both a moral imperative and the cornerstone of sustainable business.

 The Trust Gap report comes at the crest of a wave of employee activism and social justice movements.
 Increasingly large swathes of the workforce are no longer willing to tolerate poor working conditions, and they are more and more invested in speaking up.

-At the same time, the post-pandemic ‘great resignation’ is shifting the balance of power in employees’ favour.
-As a widespread labour shortage begins to really bite, employers are finally being forced to take real steps to make their businesses safe, attractive propositions for talent.
+At the same time, the post-pandemic ‘great resignation’ is shifting the balance of power in employees’ favor.
+As a widespread labor shortage begins to really bite, employers are finally being forced to take real steps to make their businesses safe, attractive propositions for talent.

 In this way, the costs of this collapse in trust go far beyond fines or PR damage.
 Employee churn, higher recruitment and training costs, lower productivity, and less-engaged workers can wreak catastrophic damage on businesses, and can quickly become firmly entrenched.